raaaimund/raaaimund.github.io/_posts/2022-07-13-no-laptop-no-problem-utilizing-smartphones-to-bring-software-development-to-everyone.md

 <section data-markdown>
     <textarea data-template>
         ## No laptop, no problem?
-        Utilize smartphones to bring software development to everyone
+        Utilize smartphones to bring software development to "everyone"
         ---
         # Background
         ---